Modified Ashworth Scale

 The MAS is typically used to evaluate spasticity in specific muscle groups, such as the elbow flexors or wrist extensors.
 The examiner applies a quick, passive stretch to the joint and notes any resistance encountered.
 The scale can be repeated multiple times for reliability.

-Modified Ashworth Scale example
+Modified Ashworth Scale example (sample)

 Now that you know what the scale is all about, how to use it, and how to score it, it's time to see what a filled-out Modified Ashworth Scale looks like.
+The sample you see here is based on the test instructions that Richard Bohannon, PT, Ph.D., and Melissa Smith, PT, have made for this clinical assessment tool.

-If you like what you see and believe this will benefit your work, download a free printable version from our platform!
+If you like what you see and believe this will benefit your work, download a free printable version from our platform.
 You can print it and fill it out as you examine the patient, or you can go paperless (if that is something you like doing) and jot down your scores on the PDF using the editable fields!

-Download this Modified Ashworth Scale Example (Sample) here:
+Download this Modified Ashworth Scale example (sample) here:

-Modified Ashworth Scale Example
+Modified Ashworth Scale example (sample)

 When does one typically use the Modified Ashworth Scale?